Ramban, Jammu and Kashmir: Gajpat Fort

 There is an important fort known as Gajpat Fort on the top of the mountain.
-It is said that once Sheikh Abdullah was kept imprisoned in this fort for several days.
+It is said that once Sheikh Abdullah was kept imprisoned in this fort for several days during initial years of accession of Jammu and Kashmir.
 In 1825, Gulab Singh imprisoned Raja Sultan Khan of Bimbar in this fort.
 Sultan Khan died there and was buried at Chanderkote.
 In 1858 Mean Hathu Singh, the Governor of Rajouri, and close relatives of Maharaja revolted against the state government and tried to kill Maharaja Ranbir Singh.
 Mean Hathu was arrested and moved to Gajpat fort.